 Leonardo da Vinci helped contribute to what we know today as a biomedical engineer.
-You only need to look at his drawing of the “Vitruvian Man” that he made in 1490 as one of the world’s most essential and recognizable drawings.
+You only need to look at his drawing of the “Vitruvian Man,” which he made in 1490 as one of the world’s most essential and recognizable drawings.

-The Vitruvian Man drawing shows a connection between the human form and the universe.
+The Vitruvian Man drawing connects the human form and the universe.
 The purpose of the drawing was to try to show the principles of Vitruvius, a Roman Architect.

-One of the main focuses of biomedical engineering is to focus on those things which can advance and improve human health and health care.
+One of the main focuses of biomedical engineering is to focus on those things that can advance and improve human health and health care.